-At the beginning of every year, we welcome over 1600 students from 11 Health Science Programs; Dentistry, Kinesiology and Physical Education, Medical Radiation Sciences, Medicine, Nursing, Occupational Science and Occupational Therapy, Pharmacy, Physical Therapy, Physician Assistant, Social Work and Speech-Language Pathology.
+At the beginning of every year, we welcome over 1,600 students from 11 Health Science Programs; Dentistry, Master of Professional Kinesiology, Medical Radiation Sciences, Medicine, Nursing, Occupational Science and Occupational Therapy, Pharmacy, Physical Therapy, Physician Assistant, Social Work and Speech-Language Pathology.

 Through continued collaboration and engagement between The Centre for Interprofessional Education, faculty at the University of Toronto and practice partners, all health professional students have the opportunity to develop collaborative competencies through the integrated developmental Interprofessional Education Curriculum in both the university and practice settings.

 Over the course of the curriculum, students engage in up to nine core learning activities: Teamwork: Your Future in Healthcare, Roles of Health Professions and Team Dynamics, Understanding Patient/Client Partnerships in a Team Context, Faculty-Led Learning Activity, Collaborating for Quality, Conflict in Interprofessional Life, Case-Based Learning Activity: Pain Curriculum, Palliative Care and/or Appreciating Roles and Collaboration to Improve Care: Head and Neck Cancer Case, and IPE Component in a Practice Setting.
 Additionally, students complete a minimum number of approved elective learning activities according to their program requirements.
 Electives, facilitated by university and clinical faculty, are held on campus and in many practice settings and include interactive sessions, simulations, patient/client/family stories, clinical team-led cases and discussion, student team-based activities, community clinic engagement, as well as facilitated blended learning activities.

 Engage patients, learners and educators in the co-creation of IPE and team-based care curriculum and care models that centre on patient and learner needs.